 To understand why we say that, we need to take a look at where payment processing fees come from.

-The first thing that determines your fee will be whether you are processing payments in-person (via terminal) or online.
+The first thing that determines your fee will be whether you are processing payments with the card present (via terminal) or the card not present (online).
 Even if you work with the same payment processor for both, the fees they charge you for each type of payment will differ:

 This is generally where you’ll see that super-low rate being offered.